T-S-Liang/t-s-liang.github.io/_pages/about.md

 ![B.S.](https://img.shields.io/badge/B.S.-WHU%20(2020--2024)-yellowgreen?style=flat-square&color=181717&labelColor=3bb3c3)
 <!-------------------->

-I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
+I'm currently a Machine Learning Engineer intern at Beijing Rama Alpaca Technology Company.
+Before that, I obtained my Bachelor of Science degree in Physics from <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
 My research interests fall into the field of Computer Science, particularly in the field of **computer vision, generative AI, and multi-modal learning**.

-I'm seeking research opportunities in the field of computer vision.
+I'm seeking research opportunities in the field of computer vision and machine learning.
 Please don't hesitate to contact me if you're interested in recruiting graduate student!
 ## Please contact me via:

 <i class="fa fa-fw fa-envelope"></i> Email: <a href="mailto:tsliang2001@gmail.com">tsliang2001@gmail.com</a> or <a href="mailto:liangshuang@whu.edu.cn">liangshuang@whu.edu.cn</a>